SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Experimental Design

-To observe the impact of the availability of labelled training data on the active learning procedure, we take a fraction $\beta = (0.1, 0.3, 0.5, 0.7, 0.9)$ of the training dataset and place it into the labelled set.
-Its complement is placed into the unlabelled set.
-Details about the data splits, preprocessing steps, and the network architecture can be found in Appendices~\ref{appendix:data_splits} and \ref{appendix:implement_details}.
+In order to evaluate our framework in the limited data regime, we place a fraction, $F \in [0.1, 0.3, 0.5, 0.7, 0.9]$, of the training dataset into a labelled set, $\mathcal{D}_{L}$. and its complement into an unlabelled set, $\boldsymbol{X_{U}}$ (see Table~\ref{table:data_split_main}).
+Additional details about the datasets and pre-processing steps can be found in Appendix~\ref{appendix:datasets}.